napulen/phd_thesis/outline.md

     A word on "music theories" and "rules"
         There is no "true" modulation theory, as there is no true "harmony" or "counterpoint" theory.
-        There is only a better theory than the best-known theory.
+        There can only be a "better theory" than the one we know.
-        A better theory generalizes better than the best-known theory to date.
+        A better theory generalizes better than the preceding theory.
+That is, it demonstrates with data (or some other mean) that, in fact, the theory is able to describe, characterize, or summarize the music composed for a particular period.
-        Many ideas taken as a baseline for this dissertation are the best-known theories in modulation and harmony, which have been adopted by many theorists, taught in college-level music curricula, and achieve good generalization (but imperfect) in common practice music.
+        Many ideas taken as a baseline for this dissertation are the best-known theories in modulation and harmony, which have been adopted by many theorists, taught in college-level music curricula, and achieve good (but imperfect) generalization in common-practice music.
-        Examples of these theories and workflows include roman numeral analysis and Riemannian-theory Other theories (Schenkerian, GTTM) have not achieved widespread reach as to replace them in textbooks and other forms of music education
+        Examples of these theories and workflows include roman numeral analysis and Riemannian-theory.
+        Other theories (Schenkerian, GTTM) have not achieved widespread reach as to replace them in the core textbooks and resources used in music education institutions.

-    Cognitive of tonality is elusive, culturally-dependent, and for the most part, an open research field.
+    Cognition of tonality is elusive, culturally-dependent, and for the most part, an open research question.
-    It is expected that music cognition will help answering many questions about the topics discussed here, however, the knowledge in this area is far from replacing the theories that are taught to aspiring musicians, composers, theorists, and scholars.
+    It is expected that music cognition will help answering many questions about the topics discussed here, however, the knowledge in this area is far from able to replace the theories that are taught to aspiring musicians, composers, theorists, and scholars.

+    Cognitive theories of tonality are briefly discussed, but they are not at the core of this work.

+    A word on music theories in comparison to machine learning algorithms A very basic and opinionated way in which I like to think about music theories is in a similar way than modern machine learning algorithms.
+There are many parameters that have been achieved and fine-tuned by iteration, approximation, and correction.
+In the case of machine learning algorithms, a computer is responsible of performing these iterations and converging toward a solution of the problem.
+In music theory, the iterations are hundreds of years of fine-tuning and human analysis, which have resulted in our Western music theory.
+Roman numerals are applied to music composed a hundred years ago, not because composers thought that way, but because the roman numerals are those "parameters" that human analysts have fine-tuned over the years to generalize their understanding and explicability of the music they study.

     This work deals with two basic domains: music theory and data science.
-    Cognitive theories of tonality are briefly discussed, but they are not at the core of this work.

 Literature review
     History of modulation
         The origin of the term "modulation"